THE OLD AKIKYO DOG (Akita) STANDARD

 1. Lacking distinctive features of an Akita dog.

-2. Pronounced overshot or undershot jaw with missing upper and
+2. Pronounced overshot or undershot jaw with missing upper and (or) lower front teeth.

 3. Very short coat since birth.
 Absence of undercoat.